idptools/metapredict/README.md

 #### V2.0

 Changes:
 Massive update to the network behind metapredict to improve accuracy.
 Implementation of code to keep the original network accessible to users.
 Changes to predict_disorder_domain functions where a DisorderObject is no returned and access to values are used by calling properties from the generated object.
-Graphing functionality updated to accomadate new cutoff value for the new network at 0.5.
+Graphing functionality updated to accommodate new cutoff value for the new network at 0.5.
 If the original metapredict network is used, then the cutoff value automatically resets to the original value of 0.3.
 Tests updated.
 Added metapredict-predict-idrs command to the command line.
 Added ability to predict disorder domains from python using external scores.

 #### V1.51